23640056/Sample-Exam/README.md

-# Flask Backend Architecture for Web Page and Study Plan Backup
+# Flask Backend Architecture for Web Page and Study Plan Backup <!--Task 6-->
 <!--Heading #-->
 This Flask backend architecture serves as a foundation for hosting the web page and provides functionality for backing up the study plan in a database.
 Although the actual implementation of the database and functionality is not included here, this README.md file outlines the architecture, database schema, routes, HTTP methods served, and the interaction with the web page's functionality.